aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/encryption-and-decryption/set-modify-password-of-excel-workbooks/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/PutDocumentProtectFromChanges) defines the publicly accessible programming interface that lets you perform REST interactions directly from a web browser.

-You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
+You can use the **cURL** command-line tool to access Aspose.Cells web services easily.
 The cURL command below shows how to call the Cloud API.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}